klingerr/SoDocu/README.md

 exactly what features are implemented at this time.

 # Requirements need to be developed
-Requirements are not fallen from th sky.
+Requirements have not fallen from the sky.
 They need to be developed.
 You can not solve problems in code which are laying in incomplete or inconsistent requirements.
 Therefor you have to:
 * discover requirement sources (like stakeholder or law documents)
-* investigate the system context
+* investigate the system context to identify processes, technical systems a.s.o.
 * identify containing business issues
 * find targets for solving these issues
 * describe scenarios to achieve the targets (user stories)